Timico: Newark data centre

 Work began in 2011 to build a £7M combined office and data centre to cope with business expansion and new virtualised hosting services.
 The facility was officially opened by Newark MP Patrick Mercer on 18 January 2012.
 The opening ceremony was included in an ITV Central news article about cloud computing.

 The tier three facility contains two 2,000 square foot data halls, each with 72 racks for co-location.
 Virtualised computing and storage is provided by Cisco's Unified Computing System and EMC's VNX platform.
-Network infrastructure utilises a Juniper MX80 IP Switching platform with 10Gbit/s fibre internet connectivity.
+Network infrastructure utilises a Juniper MX80 IP Switching platform with 10 Gbit/s fibre internet connectivity.

 The Duke of Kent visited the facility in September 2013.
 Chancellor George Osborne also toured the data centre and met technical apprentices while campaigning for the 2014 Newark by-election.

 Blogging and publicity

 Timico's former CTO Trefor Davies, a prolific blogger, has employed unusual tactics to highlight internet industry issues and causes including using a pigeon to highlight the problem of slow broadband speeds in Lincolnshire in September 2010.
 On 5 January 2012 an attempt to beat the world record for the most number of comments on an online news article in 24 hours ran in support of the RNLI.
 More than 5,000 unique comments were made, but following verification from the Guinness World Records it was confirmed this did not beat the official world record, which is held by a Japanese recording artist who achieved more than 56,800 comments to his blog in 2011.
-Trefor left Timico on 20 December 13 to develop his blog into a commercial venture.
+Trefor left Timico on 20 December 2013 to develop his blog into a commercial venture.